k-brennan/RoomAreaCalculator/README.md

 Run the startup.bat file.

-Iinput the Length and Width to get your RoomArea Calculations.
+Input the Length and Width to get your RoomArea Calculations.

+In file Explorer where the download is located, fire up command prompt and run ./startup. and whichever file type needed for the operating system you are running the application on.